drj11/xwd2png/README.md

 (or possibly this is me taking dumps on different laptops; i'm not sure)

+# 24- and 32-bit

+On a modern (2016) Linux box it seems that everything is either 24- or 32-bit.

 `file` reports PixmapDepth.
 Not sure what "24-bit" means.
-The 24-bit sample xwd file I have has 32-bits per pixel in RGB8 format.
+Both the 24-bit sample xwd file I have and the 32-bit file have 32-bits per pixel in XRGB8 format.

+Reading a series of 32-bit ints then masking off the top 8 bits could be quite slow in Python.
+Might be better to treat a row as an array of octets, then remove every 4th octet: del `a[0::4]`